VladThodo/minZ80/README.md

 # <img src="https://github.com/VladThodo/minZ80/blob/main/zilog_inside.png" width="50" height="50"/> Min-Z80
 Min-Z80 is a minimal single-board computer based on the Z80 microprocessor.
 The project was originally inspired by Ben Eater and his series on building a simple 6502 based computer, but, since I wasn't able to find any 6502 processor for following along, I decided to go my own way and build something similar based on the Z80.
 Like most single-board computers based on retro chips, the goal of this project is entirely educational.
-However, I believe that getting an idea about the building blocks of modern computers is fascinationg.
+However, I believe that getting an idea about the building blocks of modern computers is fascinating.

 ## Basic specs